conanite/entable/README.md

 To install a wrapper, call Entable#add_wrapper

-    Entable.add_wrapper :contact_export do |item, *args|
+    Entable.add_wrapper :contact_export do |contact, *args|
-      ContactTable.new item, *args
+      ContactTable.new contact, *args
     end

-In this example, the _item_ is the object to be wrapped, and _*args_ are the arguments passed to #to_xls earlier.
+In this example, the _contact_ is the object to be wrapped, and _*args_ are the arguments passed to #to_xls earlier.
 This allows you pass any extra parameters to your wrapper that you might need in order to render each item as a row in a spreadsheet.

+You can also supply a Class directly - this example is equivalent to the example above:

+    Entable.add_wrapper :contact_export, ContactTable